Understanding Cone Geometry

 Flat-bottom cone hybrid

 Conical body with a small flat bed at the bottom.
 Bridges the gap between conical and flat-bed brewers.
 Designed for ultra-light roasts.
+Multiple small holes reduce channeling while maintaining cone benefits.

 Advantages of Conical Drippers